Cameron Gannon

 Cameron John Gannon (born 23 January 1989) is an Australian-American cricketer.
-He was a member of the 2011–2012 Queensland Bulls squad.
+He has played Australian domestic cricket for Queensland and Western Australia.

+Domestic career

 Born in Baulkham Hills, New South Wales, Gannon is one of the Ipswich Grammar School Old Boys.
 He began playing cricket as a junior with Ipswich Brothers and Ipswich Grammar School.
 Aged 19 he played for a season in Reading, England, for the Sonning Club.

 Gannon made his first-class debut in a Sheffield Shield match against Tasmania in October 2010.
-Gannon signed with Brisbane Heat in 2012 made his Twenty20 debut in 2012 in the KFC Big Bash League.
+Gannon signed with the Brisbane Heat in 2012 and made his Twenty20 debut in the 2012–13 Big Bash League season.

+From 2015 to 2017 he had stints with both the Melbourne Renegades and the Melbourne Stars.

+In June 2020, Gannon joined Western Australia on a three-year deal.
+In 2024 he was one of Western Australia's best players in their Sheffield Shield win over Tasmania.

+Gannon was named as a replacement player for the Hobart Hurricanes in January 2025.
+He played the last three games of the 2024–25 Big Bash League season, including the final.

+International career

 In August 2019, he was named in the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 He made his Twenty20 International (T20I) debut for the United States against Bermuda on 18 August 2019.
 He is qualified through his mother, who is American.

-In June 2020, Gannon joined Western Australia on a three-year deal.
 In January 2021, USA Cricket named Gannon in a 44-man squad to begin training in Texas ahead of the 2021 Oman Tri-Nation Series.

+Gannon was not selected for the United States team for the 2024 T20 World Cup, as he didn't play in their selection tournament.
+This was due to him playing first class cricket for Western Australia at the time.